pgniewko/ml_notes/pc/README.md

 ---

-## 2. Markov Equivalence & CPDAGs
+## 2. Markov Equivalence & Completed Partially Directed Acyclic Graph

 - **Limit of observational data.** Many DAGs entail the same set of CI relations; they form a **Markov equivalence class**.
-- **Characterization.** Two DAGs are Markov equivalent iff they share:
+- **Characterization.** Two DAGs are Markov equivalent _iff_ they share:
   1) the same **skeleton** (adjacencies) and
   2) the same set of **v-structures** (colliders $X \to Y \leftarrow Z$, with $X$ and $Z$ non-adjacent).
 - **Output of PC.** A **CPDAG** (Completed Partially Directed Acyclic Graph) that encodes the entire equivalence class: